API

 Returns:

-Get all the relations for each location type.
+Get all or a subset of relations for each location type.

 Returns: